LimpingNinja/maximus/README.md

 | Linux arm64 | Should work |
 | FreeBSD | Supported |

-**What works:** Full BBS operation, telnet access via MAXTEL, MEX scripting, FidoNet messaging, file transfers, all utilities (maid, silt, mecca, mex compiler).
+**What works:** Full BBS operation via telnet access (MAXTEL), MEX scripting, all utilities (maid, silt, mecca, mex compiler).
+Most features should continue to work as expected and are assumed to work unless otherwise noted (e.g. FidoNet messaging, file transfers).

 ## Quick Start: Running Your Own BBS

 Want to be a SysOp?
 Ready to command your own retro battle station?
 You don't need to compile anything - just grab a release and go.
+The release packages include everything you need to run a BBS.

 ### 1. Download and Extract